Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 Students on academic probation who do not raise their CUM GPA to a 2.000 or higher after two regular semesters (fall and spring) will be dismissed from CSU.
 Exceptions to this policy for first-term, undergraduate, non-transfer students are outlined below, under Update to the Scholastic Standards Policy June, 2016.
 Students who have been academically dismissed from CSU have three options to seek readmission.
 First, they can take classes through the GUEST program, through the CSU Summer Session, or through the Division of Continuing Education, but they are not eligible to apply for readmission until the CUM GPA is raised to 2.000 or higher.

 The second option available to students who have been academically dismissed is to enroll at another accredited institution and meet the requirements to be admitted as a transfer student to CSU.
 Upon transferring back to CSU, students will have two semesters following re-enrollment to raise their CUM GPA earned at CSU to 2.000 or higher or face academic dismissal again.
 Transfer credits are not computed within the CUM GPA earned at CSU.

 Students who have raised the CUM GPA to 2.000 or higher or who apply as students transferring from another institution may apply for readmission to the University subject to any enrollment limitation as set by the Colorado Department of Higher Education or the governing board.

 Appeal of Academic Dismissal

 As a third option, students may appeal academic dismissal.
-An online appeal may be submitted to the Center for Advising and Student Achievement for consideration by the Faculty Council Committee on Scholastic Standards.
+An online appeal may be submitted to the Collaborative for Student Achievement for consideration by the Faculty Council Committee on Scholastic Standards.
 All appeals must be submitted in accordance with written instructions.